 "Prairie, wet" means prairies located in areas containing prairie vegetation.
 Although wet prairie can occur on other soils, typically it occurs on any one of the soils where the surface topology and the groundwater table approach each other, and where local aquifers are present.
 Locations occurring on mapped prairie soils where the surface is impervious is not considered wet prairie.
 Wet prairies in the Puget Trough generally are found on glacial outwash soils that typically are limited to swales or low-gradient riparian areas.
-Three diagnostic grasses, sedges, or forbs from a combination of the wet prairie diagnostic species list (Table 24.25-8) are required to establish the presence of wet prairie.
+Three diagnostic grasses, sedges, or forbs from a combination of the wet prairie diagnostic species list (Table 24.25-7) and the dry prairie diagnostic species list (Table 24.25-8) are required to establish the presence of wet prairie.